mihai-vlc/path-autocomplete/README.md

 - it supports automatic suggestion after selecting a folder
 - it supports custom mappings via the `path-autocomplete.pathMappings` option
 - it supports custom transformations to the inserted text via the `path-autocomplete.transformations`
+- it supports windows paths with the `path-autocomplete.useBackslash`

 ## Installation
 You can install it from the [marketplace](https://marketplace.visualstudio.com/items?itemName=ionutvmi.path-autocomplete).